What is Mise-en-Scéne? Definition, Elements & Examples

 The Elements of Composition

 The major elements of composition a director and cinematographer focus on, in collaboration with the production designer, are the framing and kinesis of each shot, including the light, shade, line, and color.
-These elements can create an illusion of depth, or a flat image, and help the audience interpret the characters’ physical, emotional, and psychological relationships.

-Get an in-depth look at the importance of framing and composition in The Cinema Cartography’s YouTube video on the Composition in Storytelling.
+Get an in-depth look at the importance of framing and composition in The Cinema Cartography’s YouTube video on Composition in Storytelling.

 Framing